rtCamp/wpveda-book/content/wordpress/admin-pages.md

 #### 2. Sub-level admin page

-There are different functions by using which you can create a sub-level admin page
+There are different functions by using which you can create a sub-level admin page.

-The add_submenu_page() function is used to add sub-level menus anywhere
+The `add_submenu_page()` function is used to add sub-level menus anywhere.

 ```php
 <?php